AlexandrovLab/SigProfilerExtractor/README.md

 **batch_size:** An integer.
 Will be effective only if the GPU is used.
 Defines the number of NMF replicates to be performed
                 by each CPU during the parallel processing.
 Default is 1.
+**norm:** A string.
+Method of normalizing the genome matrix before it is analyzed by NMF.
+Default is "log2".
+Other options are "gmm", "100X" or "no_normalization".

 Returns
 -------